mastee7/pick_cube_rb3/README.md

-# RB3 + Jetson Nano Robotics Project
+# RB3 Color Cube Perception and Grasping

 This repository is organized into two main folders: